 • Council Management [Bylaws, Ceremonies, Officer Training, Meeting Management]

-• Activities Homecoming, Pep Rallies, Social Events, Spirit Programs, etc.]
+• Activities Homecoming, Pep Rallies, Social Events, Spirit Programs, Dances, etc.]

-3) Audience: There are a limited number of workshops for each rotation due to space.
+3) Audience: There are a limited number of workshops for each rotation.
 It is important to have a wide selection of choices for students in high school AND middle school.
-Preference will be given to workshops that are appropriate for middle and high school students.
-In assigning students to workshops, middle and high schoolers will not be mixed in the same workshop session.
+Preference will be given to workshops that are appropriate for middle and high school audiences.
+In assigning students to workshops, middle and high schoolers will not be mixed in the same session.

 If you have questions, please email Nicete.Moodie@mdstudentcouncils.org and Karen.Crawford@mdstudentcouncils.org